 Should you be tightening the belt & cutting your marketing budgets?

 Or should you be aggressively increasing your marketing spend and paid social media advertising to ensure you retain your stronghold?
 Again, there’s no easy answer for this because it’s industry dependant, but we do have several strategies that can apply to all businesses regardless of your current consumer demand levels.

 #1 Marketing Tone

-Regardless of whether demand has plummeted or not, the Coronavirus isn’t going to last forever, and while it may not be profitable to advertise while no one is currently buying, you want to ensure you’re able to bounce back at a moments notice.
-Long term marketing strategies such as SEO can deliver compounding lead generation results for the life of your business, so it’s essential you don’t lose your market position in the digital marketing space.
-If cash flow allows it, redirect your advertising budget that would otherwise be spent on Social Media Advertising or Google Adwords towards optimising your website (SEO).
+Regardless of whether demand has plummeted or not, the Coronavirus isn’t going to last forever, and while it may not be profitable to advertise while no one is currently buying, you want to ensure you’re able to bounce back at a moment’s notice.
+Long-term marketing strategies such as SEO can deliver compounding lead generation results for the life of your business, so it’s essential you don’t lose your market position in the digital marketing space.
+If cash flow allows it, redirect your advertising budget that would otherwise be spent on Social Media Advertising or Google Ads towards optimising your website (SEO).
 Now let’s be clear;

 Marketing and advertising are not the same.
 Digital advertising is only a component of digital marketing, and our point above is that shifting your digital advertising budgets to concentrate on your online marketing is the trend that we endorse and are currently seeing from savvy businesses. #3 Content Marketing